 To be an inclusive educator, you need to know the law around disabilities, honor student and guardian preferences, and your own bias around internalized ableism.
 This can be accomplished by reading autistic authors and checking out resources such as the Autism Acceptance Project, the Autistic Self-Advocacy Network, and the Autism National Committee.
 You will need to gain comfort speaking about disabilities to engage with students and families, find out their specific needs, and tailor to their special interests, activities, and preferences.
 You must also consider language preference when addressing autistic individuals and their families.
 Person-first language is typically the default when addressing persons with disabilities; however, many persons with autism prefer the identify-first terminology of autistic person as opposed to a person with autism.
 Importantly, you should listen to how individuals refer to themselves or ask about their preference.

 You and your team should make every attempt to ensure that students are receiving their accommodations in the least restrictive environments.
 Autistic students should be engaged in routine grade-level content that aligns with what other students experience but may be delivered in an alternate way.
-Best practices that benefit neurodivergent students—those who think, feel, and learn differently—benefit all students.
+Best practices that benefit neurodivergent students—students with different neurotypes and learning support needs—benefit all students.

-You should plan activities with Universal Design for Learning (UDL) in mind and empower your students in self-determination through student voice and choice.
-Through UDL, you can customize content, tools, rewards, and context as well as adjust the level of challenge.
+You should plan activities with universal design for learning (UDL) in mind and empower your students in self-determination through student voice and choice.
+By implementing UDL, you can customize content, tools, rewards, and context as well as adjust the level of challenge.
 You should also provide multimodal learning and additional practice opportunities with scaffolding.

-For nonverbal students or those with limited expressive speech, augmentative alternative communication (AAC) can be used to provide spoken language supports.
+For nonspeaking students or those with limited expressive speech, augmentative alternative communication (AAC) can be used to provide spoken language supports.
 Students might benefit from an AAC device or text-to-speech features available through a tablet.
-These students may need a combination of verbal and visual cueing and auditory signals.
-They may also need additional support from a speech-language pathologist.
+These students may need a combination of verbal and visual cueing and auditory signals as well as support from a speech-language pathologist.

-The NEA Guide: Teaching Students with Autism provides additional detail on supports for autistic students using UDL, AAC, self-determination, and individualized supports.
+NEA’s Teaching Students with Autism: A Guide for Educators provides additional detail on supports for autistic students using UDL, AAC, self-determination, and individualized supports.